Preloader

 • Here is a step-by-step tutorial on how to download Apple Music songs in your local.

-add apple songs to convert
+add apple songs to notecable

 Now, you have saved Apple Music albums, songs and playlists on your Local PC, you can listen to the converted Apple Music songs offline on the computer, and you can also use a USB cable to sync your downloaded songs to any devices you like for offline listening.